Jherlil/keyhunt/README.md

 ```

 You need to add `-t numberThreads` to get better speed or use `-A` to auto detect
 the optimal thread count.
-The `-A` option now sets the thread count equal to the
+When `-A` is used the program picks the largest value
+from {2048,1024,512,256,128,64,32,16,8,4,2,1} that does not exceed the number
-available CPU cores with no upper limit.
+of available CPU cores.
 Buffers for BSGS tables and bloom filters are 32-byte aligned
 to better utilise AVX2 instructions.